estebangonzlz/SWAP/README.md

-# URL Redirector Chrome Extension
+# SWAP - Smart Web Address Processor

-This Chrome extension automatically redirects URLs based on custom patterns you define.
+SWAP (Smart Web Address Processor) is a Chrome extension that automatically redirects URLs based on custom patterns you define.
 It's perfect for handling different domain variations (like `.corp` to `.com`) automatically.

 ## Features